 legal resources necessary to hold negligent facilities accountable.

 Many families have no other option than to place their loved one in a nursing facility to ensure the staff provides the highest level of quality care.
 Unfortunately, many residents in nursing facilities become the victims of neglect, abuse or mistreatment that results in serious harm or wrongful death.
-If your loved one suffered abuse or mistreatment while residing in a Prairie County nursing facility, the Arkansas Nursing Home Law Center Attorneys can provide immediate legal assistance.
+If your loved one suffered abuse or mistreatment while residing in a Prairie County nursing facility, our Arkansas nursing home neglect network of attorneys can provide immediate legal assistance.